Jack-Etheredge/Jack-Etheredge.github.io/_posts/2018-06-04-project-guten-bag-of-words.md

 You can see the app here: http://flask-env.svfvjqygqf.us-east-1.elasticbeanstalk.com/

 Next steps:
+- Commit code to github and add a link here.
-- Domain for the app
+- Get a domain for the app or figure out how to run it on http://jacketheredge.com
 - Blog post about how to get the dash app deployed on AWS Elastic Beanstalk (I hit a few snags I'd like to spare people)
 - Expand the books visualized to all the books (currently "just" ~2000 books from sci-fi and fantasy)
 - Use word2vec to pull out archetypal characters (hero/protagonist, anti-hero, villain/antagonist, etc)